 - Add hot sauce to your cooked enchiladas if you like them spicier.
 I love this after-cooking addition because everyone can customize the heat of their own chicken enchiladas

-- Top with all or some of your favs such as cilantro, jalapenos, avocados, tomatoes, sour cream, black olives
+- Top with all or some of your favs such as cilantro, jalapenos, avocados, tomatoes, sour cream, guacamole, avocado crema, pico de gallo, black olives

-Want to try these Green Chile Chicken Enchiladas?
+Want to try this Green Chile Chicken Enchiladas Recipe?

 Pin them to your CHICKEN, DINNER, or MEXICAN Board to save for later!